Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 This guide will take you through what happens at the interment of ashes, some of the choices you have and some things you might not have known.

-What Happens at the Interment of Ashes?
+What Happens at an Interment of Ashes?

 After the cremation, the ashes will be collected, stored and given to the family.
 A separate interment of ashes service can then take place with family and friends gathering at the burial plot.
 The service can be religious or humanist and can include readings, poems and prayers.